The lasting impact of the forgotten flood of January, 1916

 1916 flood lead to the development of the Afsluitdijk

 The failure of the dikes led to the usual finger-pointing by Dutch politicians and experts, but the 1916 disaster had one very far-reaching effect that still benefits the Netherlands today.

 Political forces had, up until the disaster, resisted the very ambitious, expensive and complex plans to dry out the Zuiderzee in order to reclaim the land.
 Initially, the selling point of the project had mainly been to create more farmland to increase the Dutch food supply.

 Then the safety aspect came to the forefront, and opponents in the Dutch government withdrew their resistance to the plans.
-In 1918, the Zuiderzeewet became a law: to protect the central part of the Netherlands from the effects of the North Sea, to create farmland and to improve water management.
+In 1918, the Zuiderzeewet became law, protecting the central part of the Netherlands from the effects of the North Sea by creating farmland and improving water management.